Paisabazaar Deepens Retail Reach in NCR, will offer Udyam and GST Services for Small Businesses - The Tribune

-Gurugram (Haryana) [India], November 27: Furthering its mission to enable underserved consumers to access financial products and make informed choices, Paisabazaar has introduced Udyam registration, GST registration, and GST filing services across its retail stores.
-These services are aimed at self-employed individuals--one of the most credit-challenged segments--who often face barriers arising from inadequate documentation, insufficient financial records, and limited familiarity with digital channels.
+Gurugram, Haryana, India (NewsVoir) Furthering its mission to enable underserved consumers to access financial products and make informed choices, Paisabazaar has introduced Udyam registration, GST registration, and GST filing services across its retail stores.
+These services are aimed at self-employed individuals—one of the most credit-challenged segments—who often face barriers arising from inadequate documentation, insufficient financial records, and limited familiarity with digital channels.

 At these stores, trained experts would provide consumers with expert advice, curated recommendations according to need and profile, and documentation assistance along with complete guidance on a range of financial aspects.